AdrienLibert/orderbook/README.md

 Start Kafka relied on Helm install.
 Some custom values are provided in helm-values directory.
 ```
 make start_kafka
+make start_kafkainit # will be moved later to start_kafka as part of the start protocol
 ```

 Start agents from custom built images.